igorw-forks/fuelphp/README.md

 is no longer the case.
 Each Application will have a main Config object that can access its 'children' much like before, but those children will be separate objects which can be accessed on their own and are part of the class that loaded them.
-The Config and Language classes have also both become extensions of the new Data superclass as they share most of their functionality.
+The Config and Language classes have also both become extensions of the new Data superclass as they share a lot of their functionality.

 ### ViewModel becomes Presenter